 (2) Employed Part-Time Head(s) of work-able households with part-time employment prior to implementation of the activity is 0.
 Expected head(s) of households with part-time employment after implementation of the activity is 22.
-Actual head(s) of households with part-time employment is 0.
+Actual head(s) of households with part-time employment is 2.
 No, the outcome does not meet the benchmark for this metric.
-However, the number of heads of household enrolled in our local FSS program has Percentage of total work- able households with part- time employment prior to implementation of activity is 0%.
-Expected percentage of total work-able households with part-time employment after implementation of the activity is 11%. increased.
-Five families are in the Local FSS program at FYE 2021.
+Percentage of total workable households with part- time employment prior to implementation of activity is 0%.
+Expected percentage of total work-able households with part-time employment after implementation of the activity is 11%.
+Actual percentage of total work-able households with part-time employment is 67%.
+Yes, this outcome meets the benchmark for this metric.
 (3) Enrolled in an Educational Program Head(s) of work-able households enrolled in an educational program prior to implementation of the activity is 0.
 Expected head(s) of households enrolled in an educational program after implementation of the activity is 9.
 Actual head(s) of work-able households enrolled in an educational program is 0.
 No, the outcome does not meet the benchmark for this metric.
-However, the number of heads of household enrolled in our Percentage of total work- able enrolled in an educational program prior to implementation of activity is 0%.
+Percentage of total workable enrolled in an educational program prior to implementation of activity is 0%.
 Expected percentage of total work-able households enrolled in an educational program after implementation of the activity is 5%.
-Actual percentage of total work-able households enrolled in an educational program is 0%. local FSS program has increased.
-Five families are in the Local FSS program at FYE 2021.
+Actual percentage of total work-able households enrolled in an educational program is 0%.